opiopan/elflet/README.md

 </p>

 ## Configuration
-When initial downloading firmware finish, LED on elflet starts to blink orange.
+When initial firmware downloading finish, LED on elflet starts to blink orange.
 In this state, elflet is working as WiFi access point and it provides Web based setup widzard interface.<br>
-The SSD is same as node name of elflet, and the initial node name is "`elflet-000000`".
-Passphrase to connect elflet WiFi access point is same as administorator password, and the initial password is "`elflet00`".<br>
+The SSID is same as node name of elflet, and the initial node name is "`elflet-000000`".
+Passphrase to connect elflet WiFi access point is same as administorator password, and the initial password is "`elflet00`".
+Please connect to elflet WiFi access point by specifing these SSID and passphrase<br>
 Once you connect to elflet WiFi access point, you can access to setup widzerd.
 Please try a URL "`http://elflet-000000.local/`".<br>

 **NOTE:** Initial node name and initial administorator password can be change in step of building firmware.
-Please lefer [this document](https://github.com/opiopan/elflet/blob/master/firmware/README.md) regarding the detail.
+Please refer [this document](https://github.com/opiopan/elflet/blob/master/firmware/README.md) regarding the detail.